A Broken Wing: Content

+Critical reception

+Kevin John Coyne of Country Universe rated the song "A", praising its lyrical themes of emotional abuse as well as the strength of McBride's vocals on the chorus.

 Music video

 The music video was directed by Robert Deaton III and George Flanigen IV, also collectively known as Deaton-Flanigen Productions.
 The video features McBride singing the song at the Croft House in the Nashville Zoo at Grassmere.
 Interspersed throughout the clip is a woman locked in an abusive relationship with her husband.
 While making dinner, the husband complains about the salad she made for him.
 Later, when the woman is on the phone, her husband interrupts the call.
 Eventually, the wife gets up out of the bed and the husband goes upstairs, only to find a note left by the disappeared wife.

 It was nominated for Music Video of the Year at the 1998 Country Music Association awards.